opendxl/opendxl-domaintools-client-python/doc/sdk/basicreversewhoisexample.rst

 From the DomainTools
 `Reverse Whois Documentation <https://www.domaintools.com/resources/api-documentation/reverse-whois/>`_:

-    The Reverse Whois API provides a list of domain names that share the same Registrant Information.
+    `"The Reverse Whois API provides a list of domain names that share the same Registrant Information."`